Evidence review

 The combination studies confirm it.
 When older men were given growth hormone plus a resistance-training program — the exact scenario peptide users imagine — the GH added nothing to the muscle and strength gains produced by training alone10.
 Growth-hormone replacement in healthy older men improved body composition on paper but did not improve functional ability11.
 And the landmark randomized trial of GH with and without sex steroids in healthy aging adults found body-composition changes came at the cost of frequent side effects — glucose intolerance, joint swelling, carpal tunnel symptoms — without the functional payoff12.

 Then there is the GHRH peptide most relevant to sermorelin-style products.
-Single nightly injections of GHRH(1-29) in healthy elderly men raised GH secretion but did **not** significantly raise IGF-1 and produced **no change in body composition**6.
+Single nightly injections of GHRH(1-29) in healthy elderly men raised GH secretion but did not significantly raise IGF-1 and produced no change in body composition6.
 The one link the muscle story depends on — GH translating into a sustained IGF-1 signal and then into muscle — broke in the only study that tested it.
+We walk through this specific bodybuilding pitch, and the dosing folklore behind it, in our review of sermorelin for muscle growth and bodybuilding.

 The best-studied secretagogue, MK-677 (an oral ghrelin mimetic in ipamorelin's class), is the most instructive case of all.
-In a randomized, placebo-controlled trial in healthy older adults, MK-677 reliably raised GH and IGF-1 and *did* increase fat-free mass — which sounds like a win until you read the rest: it did **not** improve strength or function7.
+In a randomized, placebo-controlled trial in healthy older adults, MK-677 reliably raised GH and IGF-1 and did increase fat-free mass — which sounds like a win until you read the rest: it did not improve strength or function7.
 Fat-free mass rose largely through fluid retention, not usable muscle.
 That is the category's pattern in a single study: the biomarker moves, the scale moves, the thing you actually care about does not.
+We unpack that year-long trial — and MK-677's appetite, edema, and glucose side effects — in our full review of MK-677 (ibutamoren) evidence.

 Why "It Raised My IGF-1" Isn't "It Built Muscle"